SiqiLiOcean/htool/README.md

 ### hrun_exp

 **hrun** is an example script to submit jobs on the 'hydra' cluster using PBS directives.
-It allows users to customize job settings such as user name, job name, log file names, node number, processor per node, queue name, and executable command.
+It allows users to customize job settings such as user name, job name, log file names, node number, processor per node, queue name, and executable command. **It takes seconds to find out idle nodes.**

 ## Usage